-- Our other senses are used less in normal computer applications, but you may have played computer games where the joystick or artificial steering wheel vibrated, perhaps when a car was about to go off the track.
-In some VR applications, such as the use in medical domains to 'practice' surgical procedures, the feel of an instrument moving through different tissue typesis very important. - The devices used to emulate these procedures have force feedback, giving different amounts of resistance depending on the state of the virtual operation.
-These various forms of force, resistance and texture that influence our physical senses are called haptic devices. - Haptic devices are not limited to virtual environments, but are used in specialist interfaces in the real world too.
+- Our other senses are used less in normal computer applications, but you may have played computer games where the joystick or artificial steering wheel vibrated, perhaps swhen a car was about to go off the track. - ✤ In some VR applications, such as theuse in medical domains to 'practice' surgical procedures, the feel of an instrument moving through different tissue types is very important. - The devices used to emulate these procedures have force feedback, giving different amounts of resistance depending on the state of the virtual operation.
+These various forms of force, resistance and texture that influence our physical senses are called haptic devices.

-Physical Controls
+Physical controls